Norris Wright Cuney

-Establishing his own business of stevedores, he helped to unionize black workers in Galveston, opening jobs for them on the docks.
+Establishing his own stevedores business, he helped to unionize black workers in Galveston, opening jobs for them on the docks.
 He substantially improved employment and educational opportunities for blacks in the city.
 He eventually rose to the chairmanship of the Texas Republican Party and became a national committeeman.

 Cuney is regarded by many as the most important black leader in Texas in the 19th century and one of the most important in the United States.